 Determine where you will connect to the electrical supply.
-Note the location of the electrical junction box in Figure 8 on page 7.
-Cut the access hole in the shaded area shown in Figure 1 on page 4.
+Note the location of the electrical junction box in Figure 8 on page 6.
+Cut the access hole in the shaded area shown in Figure 1.
 Pull electrical cable through into the cabinet area through the access hole.